 Boundary IAB-node: an IAB-node with one RRC interface terminating at a different IAB-donor-CU than the F1 interface.
 This definition applies to partial migration, inter-donor redundancy and inter-donor RLF recovery.

-Cell A: NR cell NES-CellId to UE as defined in TS 38.[], clause 23.
+Cell A: NR cell broadcasting the on-demand SIB1 configuration to UE as defined in TS 38.423 [40].

 Conditional Handover: as defined in TS 38.300 [2].